jjohnson1994/SmRT/README.md

 };
 ```

-FRAMEWORK will take this state and turn into the following object:
+SMRT will take this state and turn into the following object:
 ```javascript
 const state = {
   _userName: {